-The BSOD is an error screen display which can occur within Windows 10 for a variety of reasons.
+The BSOD is an error screen display which can occur within Windows 10 for a variety of reasons, such as when a critical process died or the boot device becomes inaccessible.
 Anything from software to hardware conflicts can create a BSOD.
 Unfortunately, the reasons for a BSOD can remain a mystery until the user — or a PC technician, at a significant cost — identifies and fixes the problem.

 Even for tech wizards, a BSOD can mean several hours of aimless troubleshooting.
 That is, if you don’t know how to start.
 Read on to find how to diagnose and fix BSODs in Windows 10.

 Types of BSODs

 There are various types of BSODs, each of which requires different actions.
 While installing a new version of Windows — the de facto fix for BSODs — will often work, they will also require users lose valuable data if not backed up.

 These are the top-level reasons for a BSOD:

 - Driver Conflicts — Driver conflicts occur when two or more drivers (software meant to use and control hardware) cannot work with one another properly.
 This can also occur when multiple drivers are installed for the same device without uninstalling a previous version.

 - Hardware Conflicts — Hardware tweaks can lead to BSODs.
 Unsafely overclocking a PC, for example, can immediately create a BSOD.
 However, BSODs can also occur if your RAM sticks are improperly placed or if a piece of hardware is beginning to fail.